uclahs-cds/pipeline-call-sSNV/README.md

 #### 1. Intervals not provided
   ##### a.
 Call non-canonical
-  Call somatic variants in non-canonical chromosomes with `Mutect2`.
+  Unless genome intervals were provided, the pipeline starts by calling somatic variants in non-canonical chromosomes with `Mutect2`.
   ##### b.
 Split canonical
-  Split the set of canonical chromosomes into x intervals for parallelization, where x is defined by the input `params.scatter_count`.
+  Split the set of canonical chromosomes (or provided intervals) into x intervals for parallelization, where x is defined by the input `params.scatter_count`.
   ##### c.
 Call canonical
-  Call somatic variant in canonical chromosomes with `Mutect2`.
+  Call somatic variants with `Mutect2`.
   ##### d.
 Merge
-  Merge scattered canonical and non-canonical chromosome outputs (vcfs, statistics).
+  Merge scattered outputs (vcfs, statistics).
   ##### e.
 Learn read orientations
   Create artifact prior table based on read orientations with GATK's `LearnReadOrientationModel`.
   ##### f.
 Filter
   Filter variants with GATK's `FilterMutectCalls`, using read orientation prior table and contamination table as well as standard filters.
   ##### g.
-Keep only SNVs
-  Remove multi-nucleotide variants from the final output VCF.

-#### 2. Intervals provided
-  ##### a.
-Split
+Split VCF
-  Split the set of provided intervals into x intervals for parallelization, where x is defined by the input `params.scatter_count`.
-  ##### b.
-Call
-  Call somatic variants for the provided intervals with `Mutect2`.
-  ##### c.
-Merge
-  Merge scattered outputs (vcfs, statistics).
-  ##### d.
-Learn read orientations
-  Create artifact prior table based on read orientations with GATK's `LearnReadOrientationModel`.
-  ##### e.
-Filter
-  Filter variants with GATK's `FilterMutectCalls`, using read orientation prior table as well as standard filters.
-  ##### f.
-Keep only SNVs
-  Remove multi-nucleotide variants from the final output VCF.
+  Split filtered VCF into separate files for each variant type: SNVs, MNVs and INDELs.

 ### MuSE
 #### 1.`MuSE call`